leaktk/scanner/README.md

 ## TODO

+1. Delete existing rust projects from crates.io
+1. Build up patterns for this version of gitleaks and test in PwnedAlert
 1. Support local scans
-1. Delete existing rust projects from crates.io
-1. Make sure it fully supports Linux and Mac
+1. Confirm full Mac support
 1. Start integrating this into a pre-commit hooks project
 1. Figure out a way to apply different rules in different contexts (internal/external repos, etc)
 1. Support `.github/secret_scanning.yml` files